 NOLA_CODE is a non-profit organization dedicated to increasing access to Computer Science education for students in grades K-8.

 We’re a collaborative of local educators and tech professionals who provide age-appropriate instruction in coding, computer engineering, circuitry, rudimentary robotics and more to children across New Orleans.
-We make Computer Science education available in in the classroom, at home, and at community centers to provide early exposure to computer science that children would otherwise lack.
+We make Computer Science education available in the classroom, at home, and at community centers to provide early exposure to computer science that children would otherwise lack.

 We have an amazing team of certified & trained teachers who are dedicated to improving the lives of our students.